 The Huawei P30 Pro has an IP68 water resistance rating, so is reasonably resilient to the wet stuff, but the glass body is definitely a smash risk, so a case is advisable.
 The camera is cutting-edge, the processor is the latest from Huawei, and there is plenty of internal storage space.
 The hybrid SIM tray takes two SIMs, or a single SIM and one of Huawei’s own proprietary storage cards.
 There is no reason the phone will not remain capable and high performing for three to four years at least.

 Should you buy one?

 Yes.
-The periscope zoom and incredible low-light performance makes it unique among top camera smartphones today, and are serious, genuine reasons to buy the P30 Pro.
+The periscope zoom and incredible low-light performance makes it almost unique among top camera smartphones today, and are serious, genuine reasons to buy the P30 Pro.
 The battery life is also superb, and the additional list of features — from the capable in-display fingerprint sensor to the sleek design — cement the P30 Pro’s place as one of the most desirable smartphones released in 2019 so far.

 The slight caveat to the glowing recommendation is that the future of Huawei and Google’s partnership is still not clear.
 Huawei assures us the situation is under control, and that updates and services will continue; but a resolution has not been reached with the U.S. government at the time of writing.
 The temporary reprieve will end on August 19, and more will be known at that time.
 Even if this date passes with no solution in place, the P30 Pro will continue working, along with Google Play and all your apps, regardless.